-Key to an engaging employee intranet is ensuring that the right content is targeted at the right audience, rather than 'spamming' everything to everybody.
+Key to an engaging employee platform is ensuring that the right content is targeted at the right audience, rather than 'spamming' everything to everybody.
 This keeps things relevant for everyone and minimizes information clutter and noise.
 Even if your organization is transparent to the extreme, targeting is best because it helps people focus on the content that matters to them.

 A flexible List Selector can be used to for targeting content throughout the platform.
 This tool allows you to specify exactly the right group of people to publish content to.
 The List Selector is available when publishing or posting in News, Events, Discussions, or Library when the “Visible to: A custom group” option is selected.
 Using the List Selector, you can: